 Fourth photo: ready to eat, with saffron rice, carrots, bread, and broth for dipping

 This really is a spectacular meal and company will rave about it.
 The chicken is tender, tangy, and incredibly tasty.
-Starting a month ahead sounds like a bit of work, but it really isn’t.
+Preserving lemons a month ahead of time sounds like a bit of work, but it really isn’t.
 As you can see from the photo, Ditalini prepares a large enough jar of preserved lemons to make this dish two or three times; the lemons will keep for about six months.